RestyaPlatform/board/README.md

 ### Current Status / Plans / Roadamap

-For speed, our codebase is in our local GitLab repo.
-We have pushed our `master` branch alone here and will sync periodically.
-So, to give you some idea about of our plans:
+To give you some idea about of our plans:

 #### Immediate (cooking)